 share

 Amazon, Uber, and Netflix are the top real-world apps that were initially launched as monoliths.
-Further, they have migrated to microservices because of the need to implement new features easily.
+Further, they have migrated to microservices because of the need to implement new features easily with loose coupling.

-The microservices implementation statistics say that only 1% of companies plan to use the monolithic architecture.
-The other 99% of surveyed companies reported they have already switched or plan to adopt microservices in the future.
+The microservices implementation statistics say that only 1% of companies plan to use the monolithic database management and architecture.
+The other 99% of surveyed companies reported they have already switched or plan to adopt microservices in the future after refactoring monolith challenges.

 What's wrong with a monolith?
 The top three issues of the monolithic architecture at scale are: